mmcdermott/MEDS_Tabular_AutoML/docs/source/prediction.md

 # Prediction Performance

-## XGBoost Model Performance on MIMIC-IV Across Tasks
+## XGBoost Model Performance on MIMIC-IV Tasks

-Evaluating our tabularization approach for baseline models involved training XGBoost across a spectrum of binary clinical prediction tasks using data from the MIMIC-IV database.
+Evaluating our tabularization approach for baseline models involved training XGBoost across a spectrum of binary clinical prediction tasks, using data from the MIMIC-IV database.
 These tasks encompassed diverse outcomes such as mortality predictions over different intervals, readmission predictions, and lengths of stay (LOS) in both ICU and hospital settings.

 Each task is characterized by its specific label and prediction time.
 For instance, predicting "30-day readmission" involves assessing whether a patient returns to the hospital within 30 days, with predictions made at the time of discharge.
 This allows input features to be derived from the entire duration of the patient's admission.
 In contrast, tasks like "In ICU Mortality" focus on predicting the occurrence of death using only data from the first 24 or 48 hours of ICU admission.
 Specifically, we use the terminology "Index Timestamp" to mean the timestamp such that no event included as input will occur later than this point.

-Optimizing predictive accuracy and model performance necessitated employing varied window sizes and aggregations of patient data.
+We optimize predictive accuracy and model performance by using varied window sizes and aggregations of patient data.
 This approach allows us to effectively capture and leverage the temporal dynamics and clinical nuances inherent in each prediction task.

-### 1.1 XGBoost Time and Memory Profiling on MIMIC-IV
+### 1. XGBoost Time and Memory Profiling on MIMIC-IV

 A single XGBoost run was completed to profile time and memory usage.
 This was done for each `$TASK` using the following command: